pachyderm/docs/content/latest/how-tos/jupyterlab-extension/_index.md

 ## Examples

-Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on MLDM, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
 You will also find integration examples with open-source products, such as labeling or model serving applications.

 ---